Official US Government Icon

 • Conducting supplemental planning: These costs must support the development of a new Action Plan or enhance an existing Action Plan.

-• Carry out demonstration activities: Costs from these types of activities must be used inform an Action Plan by testing a proposed project and strategy to determine their potential benefits and future scope.
+• Carry out demonstration activities: Costs from these types of activities must be used to inform an Action Plan by testing a proposed project and strategy to determine their potential benefits and future scope.
 These activities must be temporary in nature.
 Costs associated with completing the required data collection and evaluation of these activities are eligible.

 For more information about eligible activities for Planning and Demonstration Grants, check out the Eligible Supplemental Planning and Demonstration Activities webpage.